ome/ngff/rfc/x/index.md

 RFC process is intended primarily for significant and/or breaking changes to the specification or the community process itself.
 Other changes, bug fixes, etc. are welcome as PRs without a full RFC.
 If **Authors** are unsure whether or not a change requires an RFC.
-All RFC-targeted PRs SHOULD follow the current template (TODO link)
+All RFC-targeted PRs SHOULD follow the [current template][tmpl].

 At the **Editors** discretion (D5), the PR can be merged at which point it becomes an RFC or closed if there is no interest in progressing with the